Check back regularly for updates Questions or comments? Leave them at the bottom

 - Camping Chairs or CrazyCreek

-– Table – bring a small one from home or invest in a camping one
+- Table: Bring a small one from home or invest in a camping table

 - Ice (typically you can buy more at the festival)

-– Head Lamps – The hands-free way to get around.
+- Head Lamps: The handsfree way to get around at night.
 Be sure and take it to the show so you can safely guide yourself home, to and from the bathrooms, or in the porta potty!
 Total life saver!

 - Emergency First Aid Kit

-– Phone Charger – for the car, juice pack for the phone, portable charger, multi-cord
+- Phone Charger: Lots of options!
+For the car, juice pack for the phone, portable charger, multicord

-– Portable speakers like these I just got these UE booms last forever and easy to use!
+- Portable speakers like these.
+I just got these UE booms that last forever and are easy to use!
 Plus they are waterproof!

-* if it’s cold be sure to strip down to your base layer in your sleeping bag – undies, socks, shirt (preferably moisture wicking) and hat.
-The sleeping bag is meant to insulate you, if you having clothing on it can’t!
-If you have been sweating change into a new clean DRY layer first, too!
+* If it’s cold, be sure to strip down to your base layer in your sleeping bag undies, socks, shirt (preferably moisture wicking), and hat.
+The sleeping bag is meant to insulate you.
+If you have clothing on – it can’t!
+If you have been sweating, change into a new, clean, DRY layer first, too!